-Version 5, 21 September 2016
+Version 7, 27 September 2016

-This statement is intended to define the purpose(s) of a Registration Directory Service (RDS) for generic TLD domain names.
+This statement is intended to define the purpose(s) of a potential Registration Directory Service (RDS) for generic top-level domain (gTLD) names.
 The statement is grouped into two categories: 1) Overall Goals for this Statement of Purpose; 2) Specific Purposes.
 To ensure that the purposes are understood in the appropriate context, a list of prerequisite conditions of purposes is also provided.

-Note that it is important to make a distinction between the purpose(s) of individual registration data elements versus the purpose(s) of a RDS, i.e., the system that may collect, maintain, and provide or deny access to some or all of those data elements [and services related to them, if any.]
+Note that it is important to make a distinction between the purpose(s) of the collection, use and disclosure of individual registration data elements, versus the purpose(s) of a RDS, i.e., the system that may assemble, maintain, and provide or deny access to some or all of those data elements [and services related to them, if any.]
 This purpose statement is intended to focus on the purpose(s) of the RDS as a whole, although some overlap may be unavoidable.

 Overall Goals for this Statement of Purpose

-To set unambiguous boundaries for RDS policy requirements and RDS consensus policies
+To set unambiguous boundaries for RDS policy requirements and RDS consensus policies).

-To establish minimum criteria for RDS policy requirements and RDS consensus policies

-To describe why, specifically and explicitly, an RDS is needed (see Specific Purposes, below).

-To communicate purpose(s) of the RDS to registrants (and others)

-To establish sufficient relationship between the purpose(s) and the use(s) of the RDS

-Prerequisite Conditions for each RDS Purpose
+Goals for each use or disclosure of RDS data

 Consistency with ICANN’s mission

-Consistency with other consensus policies that pertain to gTLD domain names
+Consistency with other consensus policies that pertain to generic top-level domain (gTLD) names

 Consistency with applicable laws

-Helps to clearly articulate a rationale for an RDS

-Helps to easily communicate the purpose of the RDS to registrants (and others), because the registrants have to be told what the purpose is for collecting their data

-Helps to establish sufficient relationship between the purpose(s) and the use(s) of the RDS.

-Specific Purposes for Registration Directory Services
+Specific Purposes for Registration Data and Registration Directory Services

-The purpose of gTLD registration data is to provide information about the lifecycle of a domain name (as specified by ICANN’s Diagram of gTLD Lifecycle) to enable management of a domain name registration.
+A purpose of gTLD registration data is to provide information about the lifecycle of a domain name (as specified by ICANN’s Diagram of gTLD Lifecycle) to enable management of a domain name registration.

-The purpose of a system to collect, maintain, and provide access to gTLD registration data (hereafter referred to as “the RDS”) is to provide information that is needed by authorized parties to operate a gTLD domain name in the DNS.
+A purpose of a system to collect, maintain, and provide access to gTLD registration data (hereafter referred to as “the RDS”) is to provide information that is needed by authorized parties to operate a generic top-level domain name in the DNS.

-Further specific purposes of the RDS include:
+Further potential purposes of the RDS include:

-To enable contact with registrants, registrars, (registries?), and proxy/privacy service providers associated with gTLD domain names, for specific policy-defined purposes
+To enable contact with registrants, registrars, (registries?), and proxy/privacy service providers associated with generic top-level domain names, for specific policy-defined purposes

 To enable release of accurate gTLD registration data that may not otherwise be publicly available, under specific and explicit policy-defined conditions